 If you have a tooth that is heavily damaged, decayed or broken, there won’t be enough tooth for a filling to fill.
 The next step up from a filling is an inlay.
 As the word denotes, this smallest of crowns fits within the shape of your tooth’s chewing surface.
 An overlay goes one step further, covering all or most of the upper part of your tooth.
 Lastly, for those royal pains of damaged teeth, is the crown.
 Also known as “caps,” crowns cover and protect the entire tooth.

-Working hard to save as much of your tooth as possible, the team at the Carmichael office of the Marconi Dental group will carefully assess your need for an inlay, overlay or crown.
+Working hard to save as much of your tooth as possible, the team at the Sacramento office of the Marconi Dental group will carefully assess your need for an inlay, overlay or crown.
 Initial preparation will be done and a mold of your tooth and its neighbors will be taken.
 You are provided a temporary crown for your tooth and you even get some options for the type of materials available.
 Your choice will be based on what is best for your tooth and dental health, the cost and what will make you feel most like a prince or princess.
 All of our fixed dental appliances are crafted on site by our skilled dental lab technician, so there’s no delay for shipping of molds or delivery of your crown.